Chetanya7/bandit_writeup/bandit9.md

 ## Chapter One: The Adventure

 Firstly I logged into the game using **ssh** command and the password I got by completing the last level.
 Now, I needed to extract that line from data.txt that occured only once.
-For that I decided to use the **uniq** command with -u option as it would give only the unique line of text a an output.
+For that I decided to use the **uniq** command with -u option as it would give only the unique line of text as an output.
 But there was a problem, **uniq** command only works when the duplicate lines are consecutive. so, to solve this problem, I used the **sort** command to sort the contents of the file and used the piping operator '|' to pass the output of **sort** as an input to **uniq**.

 ## Chapter Two: Reflecting on my journey